-- 12.1.
-All staff members have a responsibility to ensure our buildings and grounds are safe, this includes ensuring the safety of any visitors into school. - 12.2.
-Our visitor policy is under development.
-Jane Howse and JMS Reception must be notified in advance of plans to any bring adult onto the school site as a visitor or a volunteer.
-Volunteers and visitors undergo similar safeguarding considerations as employees, checks and training are needed. - 12.3.
-The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child, or adult, to feel unsafe.
+12.1.
+All staff members have a responsibility to ensure our buildings and grounds are safe, this includes ensuring the safety of any visitors into school.

+The Staff Wellbeing Manger must be notified in advance of plans to bring any adult onto the school site as a visitor or a volunteer such as University students and parent helpers.
+Volunteers and visitors undergo similar safeguarding considerations as employees, checks and training are needed, managed by the Staff Wellbeing Manger.
+Parents and other adults coming in for one off meetings or events, supervised by our staff do not need such checks but it is courteous to alert Reception of their arrival.

+12.2.
+The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.

-13. QUALITY ASSURANCE
+13. OUALITY ASSURANCE

 - 13.1.
 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 13.2.
-The school's senior management and the governing body will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.
+The school's senior management and the Local Academy Committee will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.